 Parameter “Start to pump fertilizers at X hour” sets the begining of automatic fertilizing.
 Pumps will pump fertilizers one after another – not all at the same time.
 This prevents fertilizers mixing with each other.
 If either pump is not enabled on the current day, it will be omitted.

 You can start manual dosing using controller keypad.
 To do this select menu 509 – 512 according to required channel.
 It is manual dosing menus.
 Enter Edit mode with the ENTER button and edit fertilizers amount you want to dose with buttons UP/DOWN.
 Next press the SELECT button, word “start” will start to blink.
 Press ENTER and the dosing operation will begin.
 If you want to interrupt manual dosing, select the word “stop” and press ENTER.
-When manual dosing is active, at the 1st line of LCD you will see quickly changing two symbols: “dosing active symbol” and active channel number.
-They will be shown even if you will exit from the current menu.
+When manual dosing is active, at the 1st line of LCD you will see blinking “dosing active symbol”.
 At the second LCD line you will see the number with amount of fertilizers left to dose (in ml).

-- Aquarium sensor is in the LOW position (needs to be refilled)
+- Aquarium sensor is in the LOW position (aquarium needs to be refilled).

 Dosing and ATO pumps queue.

-The presence of any active alarm is displayed in Angry Fish status field.
-In alarms tab you can check which alarm/alarms exactly are active.
+In Alarms tab/window you can check which alarm/alarms currently are active.
 Green color means that there is no alarm, red means that alarm is active.
 Also you can see alarms in the LCD module.
 If any alarm is active, the blinking “!” sign will be shown in the screen.

 Some alarms will reset automatically.
 Others must be reset manually through Angry Fish application or 5 buttons keypad.
-If alarm in Angry Fish application’s ALARMS tab has a “Reset” button near it, that means that alarm will not be automatically reset even if alarm conditions will be removed.
+If alarm in Angry Fish application’s Alarms tab/window has a “Reset” button near it, that means that alarm will not be automatically reset even if alarm conditions will be removed.
 In this case alarm can only be reset manually.

 SimACo has several types alarms, they are: